What are Annual General Meetings (AGMs) in Singapore?

-An Annual General Meeting (AGM) is a mandatory meeting held by a company to update its shareholders on the business health of the company.
-The company will present the financial statements to the shareholders and shareholders are then given the opportunity to raise queries on the financial performance of the company.
-Shareholders get to vote at an AGM and make important decisions for the company such as the appointment of a director, or the removal of one.
+An Annual General Meeting (AGM) is a mandatory yearly meeting that all Singapore companies need to hold to update their shareholders on the company’s business health.
+The company will present the financial statements to the shareholders and shareholders are then given the opportunity to raise queries on the company’s financial performance.

 Table of Contents